 Each year, Washburn University surveys its students who graduated during the prior academic year.
 The purpose of the survey is to get feedback from graduates about their college experiences and their employment history since graduation.

 The National Survey of Student Engagement (NSSE, pronounced “nessie”) collects data from first-year students and seniors about the nature and quality of their undergraduate experience.
-In the 2011 survey, over one-half million students from 751 institutions responded to the NSSE survey.
+In the 2014 survey, nearly 475,000 students from 713 institutions responded to the NSSE survey.
 Washburn was one of these institutions, participating in NSSE for the sixth time.
-Washburn also participated in NSSE in 2002, 2003, 2004, 2006, and 2007.
+Washburn also participated in NSSE in 2002, 2003, 2004, 2006, 2007, 2011, 2014, and 2017.

 The premise behind NSSE is student engagement, i.e., the frequency with which students participate in activities that represent effective educational practice, is a meaningful indicator of collegiate quality.
 NSSE’s objective is to provide data to colleges and universities to improve the undergraduate experience.
 Institutions use NSSE results in many ways to inform accreditation self-studies, assessment activities, general education reform, faculty and staff development, retention efforts, and communication with internal and external stakeholders through initiatives such as the Voluntary System of Accountability.